-Annual Conservation Goal Implementation Plan (ACGIP) must be developed and submitted as part of the application for a renewal of an existing consumptive use permit, a modification of an existing consumptive use permit with an increased allocation, or an application for a new consumptive use permit.
 The ACGIP must contain annual conservation goals for at least five years (current year plus four additional years) or through the end of the permit, whichever is shorter; identify the person(s) or positions(s) responsible for overseeing implementation of the goal(s); and contain an annual record of whether each listed annual goal was met.
 An ACGIP is iterative and may be modified by the permittee without the need to modify the permit; however, all versions of the ACGIP must be kept up to date, and must be signed and dated and maintained at the permittee's principal place of business through the term of the permit (inclusive of any extension).
+The applicant or permittee must submit the ACGIP to the District as part of the application for a renewal of an existing consumptive use permit, a modification of an existing consumptive use permit with an increased allocation or permit duration, or an application for a new consumptive use permit.

-The permittee shall report to the District its progress toward achieving the conservation goals within the ACGIP in any compliance report required pursuant to Section 373.236, F.S., or, if a compliance report is not required pursuant to Section 373.236, F.S., or as part of any application to renew or modify the permit.
+The permittee shall report to the District its progress toward achieving the conservation goals within the ACGIP in any compliance report required pursuant to section 373.236, F.S., or, if a compliance report is not required pursuant to section 373.236, F.S., as part of any application to renew or modify the permit.

 For many conservation efforts, a single year's conservation implementation results in multi-year annual water savings with proper maintenance and operation that may extend beyond the permit term.
 Facility design, certain device or irrigation infrastructure replacement, and similar conservation activities typically do not occur on an annual basis.
 However, these designs and activities will produce benefits over multiple years and may produce benefits over multiple permit terms.
-In such a situation, the annual conservation goal shall not be interpreted to require the applicant/permittee to implement new practices in each year.
-Rather, the applicant/permittee may fulfill the requirements of this rule and the ACGIP by maintaining such practices.
+In such a situation, the annual conservation goal shall not be interpreted to require the applicant or permittee to implement new practices in each year.
+Rather, the applicant or permittee may fulfill the requirements of this rule and the ACGIP by maintaining such practices.